Skip to content

 USER ENGAGEMENT

 “User Engagement” is the social interaction setup for your event.
-We recommend using social interactions in order to get students more involved and in order to keep track of who is interested in your events.
+We recommend using social interactions to get students more involved and to keep track of who is interested in your events.

-If you would like to turn off social interactions (which include the "I'm Interested" button and the option for users to "Invite Friends") on a specific event due to it being a broader event aimed at more than just Georgia State students, this is where you do that.
+If you would like to turn off social interactions (which include the "I'm Interested" button and the option for users to "Invite Friends") on a specific event because it is a broader event aimed at more than just Georgia State students, this is where you can do that.

 The checkboxes are for: